 Menopause is a journey every woman takes eventually, if she lives long enough, but she doesn’t exactly go it alone.
 Whether she comes through with relationships intact or leaves behind a trail of still-steaming bodies may depend on how well she communicates her needs and how well others respond.
 If you’re going through menopause, some of the following may seem familiar.
-If you’re living, working, or friends with someone who’s going through menopause, this may be what she wishes you understood.
+If you’re living, working, friends, or a husband of someone who's going through menopause, this may be what she wishes you understood.

 Here are 10 tips to help you both navigate a challenging time: